-Japanese White Tea (白葉茶) Very rare type of tea in Japan is also known as hakocha.
+Japanese White Tea (白葉茶) A very rare type of tea in Japan is also known as hakuyocha (はくようちゃ).
 Its production is limited, not easy to find and well sought after.
-Produced using just young tea leaves hand picked during first flush in a similar fashion than other white teas from China, it yields a mild and delicate infusion.
+Produced using just young tea leaves handpicked during the first flush in a similar fashion than other white teas from China, it yields a mild and delicate infusion.
 To be brewed between 85 and 100 degrees Celsius.

 Genmaicha (玄米茶) Back in the day, tea was an expensive commodity in Japan.
 Farmers would add roasted popped brown rice or genmai to the tea as a filler in order to make it last for longer.
-It was drunk during fasting to help going through the day without having to east as much.
-It is also known as popcorn tea since some parts or the rice pop during the roasting process resembling to popcorn.
-The starch & sugar from the roasted rice combined release a nutty aroma and flavour in the hot brew.
+It was drunk during fasting to help to go through the day without having to eat as much.
+It is also known as popcorn tea since some rice kernels pop during the roasting process resembling popcorn.
+The starch & sugar from the roasted rice combined, release a nutty aroma and flavour in the hot brew.
 It is believed that drinking genmaicha helps to alleviate an upset stomach.
 There is a variation called matcha-iri genmaicha (抹茶入り玄米茶) since it contains matcha, they can be brewed at a higher temperature than other Japanese green teas, 80 to 85 degrees Celsius.

-Kukicha (茎茶) Twig tea also known as boucha.
-Blend made out of twigs, stems and stalks from sencha or matcha production, its flavour is slightly different from other Japanese green teas since it contains parts of the plant excluded from other types of green teas.
+Kukicha (茎茶) Twig tea also is known as boucha.
+A blend made out of twigs stems and stalks from sencha or matcha production, its flavour is slightly different from other Japanese green teas since it contains parts of the plant excluded from other types of green teas.
 If coming from gyokuro production its name is karigane (雁ヶ音) or shiraore (白折) instead.
 Its flavour profile is slightly nutty and creamy, to be brewed between 75 to 90 degrees Celsius.
-Widely used in macrobiotic diets for its high content of amino-acids and vitamins, it is also recommended for those who want to drink tea with low caffeine content.
+Widely used in macrobiotic diets for its high content of amino acids and vitamins, it is also recommended for those who want to drink tea with low caffeine content.

-Kamairicha (釜炒り茶) Processed in a different way than other types of Japanese teas, instead being steamed, tea leaves are pan fired in Chinese style after having been withered for a short while.
+Kamairicha (釜炒り茶) Processed in a different way than other types of Japanese teas, instead of being steamed, tea leaves are pan-fired in Chinese style after having been withered for a short while.
 Less astringent than other Japanese tea types the leaves take a comma or magatama shape due to the rolling process.
-A specialty tea from the region of Kyushu, it has almost the same amount of vitamins than sencha.
+A speciality tea from the region of Kyushu, it has almost the same amount of vitamins than sencha.
 The recommended water temperature for this type of tea infusion is between 80 to 90 degrees Celsius.

 Wakoucha (和紅茶) Most commonly know as koucha, is Japanese black tea produced using the Camellia Sinensis Sinensis tea leaves.
 After the leaves have been harvested and withered, they are not steamed but go through a process of bruising, rolling and drying by pan firing the leaves in Chinese style.
 Some farmers leave their wakoucha in storage for about two to three years before releasing it to the market.
 According to them, this allows the tea to develop a more fragrant aroma and also helps to mellow down its flavour.
 Black tea can be brewed at 100 degrees Celsius.

 Konacha (粉茶) This type of tea is composed of the dust, tea buds and small leaves that are left behind after processing other types of Japanese green tea such as sencha or gyokuro.
-If from gyokuro, its known as gyokurokonacha (玉露粉茶).
-Anyhow, it is also considered low grade tea and is usually served in sushi restaurants as a complimentary drink.
+If from gyokuro, itsit's known as gyokurokonacha (玉露粉茶).
+Anyhow, it is also considered low-grade tea and is usually served in sushi restaurants as a complimentary drink.
 It has a bright green colour and a bold taste.
-Good to be used as an ingredient for cooking and also to make tea based drinks.
+Good to be used as an ingredient for cooking and also to make tea-based drinks.

 Goishicha (碁石茶) A rare type of fermented tea from Kochi.
 Bancha leaves are used to produce this pu-erh style Japanese tea.
 No really well known even by Japanese citizens, it has become increasingly popular among tea lovers during the recent years.
 The way this type of tea is produced is unique making it a very unusual Japanese tea.
 Bancha leaves are steamed, then left to ferment for about a week before packing the leaves in hermetically sealed barrels using a pressing lid for compression.
 The second fermentation takes place inside the barrels without oxygen and lasts several weeks.
 Once the tea is ready, is retrieved from the barrels, cut into square pieces and placed under the sun to let it dry for three days.
 Its smell is acrid, its flavour milky and surprisingly mild.
 It can be brewed several times using water at 100 degrees Celsius.